 Tip Number 2: Packaging doesn’t have to be boring.

 Opening packages should always feel like Christmas morning.
-There is a thrill to opening every parcel that one gets from online shopping.
+There’s a thrill to opening every parcel that one gets from online shopping.
 Who wouldn’t want to be pleasantly surprised?

 Tip Number 3: Seal everything.

-Parcels go through so much more than one could ever imagine: from the first-mile pick-up, sorting facility, transfer of sorting hubs, before it goes out for last mile delivery.
+Parcels go through so much more than one could ever imagine: from the first-mile pick-up, sorting facility, transfer of sorting hubs, before it goes out for last-mile delivery.
 Seal all possible openings of the parcel not only to prevent the package from bursting open but also to prevent insects from entering.
-No one would want that kind of surprise, right?
+No one would want that kind of surprise (shock, rather).

 Tip Number 4: Keep it tight.

 There’s more to packaging than it seems.
-It can come in flashy and sophisticated, or it can come in simple and straightforward.
-But the way you pack every item for delivery speaks volumes of how much your brand values every customer.
+It can come in loud and flashy, or it can come in simple and sophisticated.
+But the way you pack every item for delivery speaks volumes of how much your brand values your customer.